drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 Of course we can cascade several switches to extend `walt-net`, as shown on the figure.
 Caution: connecting a walt node directly to the server (with no intermediate switch) will not work!

+Isolating networks `walt-net` and `walt-out` allows better experiment reproducibility.
+Thus, in the default configuration, they are isolated one from each other.
+However, one can alter this configuration and allow a specific set of nodes to access internet.
+Check-out [`walt help show node-netsetup`](node-netsetup.md) for more info.

+## Network switch remote administration features

+The WALT server, if allowed, may send SNMP queries to a given switch, for one of these two purposes:
+* retrieve LLDP data (Link Layer Discovery Protocol), for network discovery
+* activate / deactivate PoE on one of the ports (for remotely hard-rebooting a walt node)

+These two requests are disabled by default.
+You can activate and configure them for a given switch using `walt device admin <switch>`.

+Of course this is only possible if the switch provides related features.
+Check-out [`walt help show switch-install`](switch-install.md) for more info.

 ## walt-adm: optional network admin network